 At the law firm of Gary C. Johnson, P.S.C., we have the experience, knowledge, and compassion to get our clients the results they deserve.

 Serious injuries and diseases require an aggressive, results-oriented approach – and we are here to fight for you.

-Zantac is the most popular brand name version of the drug ranitidine, a popular over-the-counter antacid.
+Zantac is the most popular brand name version of the drug ranitidine, an over-the-counter antacid and popular heartburn medication.
 Manufactured by pharmaceutical company Sanofi, Zantac (and its generic forms) is used as needed for those who are suffering from acute heartburn – while it is also used regularly for those with more serious acid problems, such as acid reflux or gastroesophageal reflux disease (GERD).

 In 2019, abnormally high levels of N-nitrosodimethylamine (NDMA) were found in a normal over-the-counter form of the drug by a third-party lab analysis.
-NDMA is a known potent carcinogen that has a high chance of causing cancer in those who ingest it.
+NDMA is a probable human carcinogen that has a high chance of causing cancer in those who ingest it.
 According to research, a single dose of Zantac can expose the human body to NDMA levels thousands of times higher than the FDA deems safe.

-Further testing of Zantac revealed that the active drug, ranitidine, had the potential to metabolize into NDMA under certain conditions.
-Repeat testing confirmed this finding, with high levels of NDMA found in other retail Zantac packages – despite manufacturers claiming that ranitidine only broke down into NDMA in extreme heat.
+Further testing of Zantac revealed that the active ingredient, ranitidine, had the potential to metabolize into NDMA under certain conditions.
+Repeat testing confirmed this finding, with high levels of NDMA exposure found in other retail Zantac packages – despite manufacturers claiming that generic ranitidine only broke down into NDMA in extreme heat.

 While under investigation, the FDA recommended a voluntary recall of all Zantac, and Sanofi complied.

 Since the first recall was announced in September 2019, 14 additional recalls of drugs containing ranitidine were initiated by the FDA.
 As of January 8th, 2020, the complete list of recalls includes the following manufacturers: